foobnix/LibreraReader/docs/wiki/what-is-new/7.11/index.md

 * Adaptive application icon in compliance w/ the recent Android 8+ trends
 * Hyphenation rules for more languages
 * TTS reading will stop if your Bluetooth device gets disconnected

+Subscribe to the __Librera Reader Telegram__ channel [https://t.me/LibreraReader](https://t.me/LibreraReader), news, announcements and a lot of interesting about the new functionality.